Whitefang4/Covid-19/README.md

 The project uses Italy’s COVID-19 data (Infected, Recovered, Dead) from the Johns Hopkins dataset.

+🧠 How It Works
+✅ 1.
+Construct the QSIR Model

+A neural network is injected into the dI/dt equation to represent quarantine influence.
+The updated model:

+𝑑
+𝐼
+𝑑
+𝑡
+=
+𝛽
+𝑆
+𝐼
+𝑁
+−
+𝛾
+𝐼
+−
+𝑄
+(
+𝑡
+)
+𝐼
+𝑁
+dt
+dI
+	​

+=β
+N
+SI
+	​

+−γI−Q(t)
+N
+I
+	​

+Where the neural network approximates
+𝑄
+(
+𝑡
+)
+Q(t).

+✅ 2.
+Train the UDE

+We train using:

+InterpolatingAdjoint for efficient gradients

+ADAM for initial learning

+BFGS for refinement

+Log-scale loss function for stability and robustness

+✅ 3.
+Predict & Interpret

+After training:

+The model predicts infection and recovery curves

+The learned quarantine strength
+𝑄
+(
+𝑡
+)
+Q(t) is extracted

+𝑄
+(
+𝑡
+)
+Q(t)’s inflection point matches Italy’s actual lockdown date

+The model becomes a diagnostic tool, not just a predictive one.

 ## How to Run (Quick)

 - Install the latest version of Julia (1.10+ recommended).